judka-uriel/uriel-book/uriel_en.md

 ![MAGA](../../../files/book/maga.png){:.center}

-BTW, despite their claims, MAGA has little in common with the greatest U.S. president of our time, Ronald Reagan, who defeated the Soviet empire by his highly moral stance.
+And despite their claims, MAGA has little in common with the greatest U.S. president of our time, Ronald Reagan, who defeated the Soviet empire by his highly moral stance.